 With proper application, oxygen/ozone can enhance the outcome in all aspects of dentistry.
 For example, periodontal disease is a chronic gum and bone infection.
 By using ozonated water, ozonated oils, and placing oxygen/ozone directly into the infected gum pockets, periodontal disease can be arrested without the use of pharmaceutical drugs.

 Another area of concern is infected root canals.
 Oxygen/ozone therapy sterilizes all aspects of the tooth, even into the smallest canals and tubules.
 This allows for a truly biologic root canal and thus aids in retention of your natural teeth.

 Tooth decay or caries, which is really a “tooth infection,” can be arrested almost immediately upon proper exposure to oxygen/ozone therapy.
 This procedure is especially useful when treating children, as minimal to no drilling of the tooth is necessary.

 Is There Any Science to Support Oxygen/Ozone Therapy?

 The scientific literature is vast in support of the effectiveness and safety of oxygen/ozone therapy.
-Historically, it was a Swiss dentist, E.A.
-Fisch in the early 1900’s who introduced the concept of oxygen/ozone in dentistry, followed by Dr. E. Payr who introduced this treatment into the medical community.
-Scientifically we now understand how and why oxygen/ozone therapies work so well, This has lead to many treatment advances in the last number of years, especially in dentistry.
+We now understand how and why oxygen/ozone therapies work so well.
+This has led to many treatment advances in recent years, especially in dentistry.
 Recently, the International Academy of Oral Medicine and Toxicology reviewed and accepted Oxygen/Ozone in Dentistry as scientifically valid.